 Israeli startup Sonovia Ltd. says it may have the ability to help stop the spread of the new deadly coronavirus through novel technology for an anti-pathogen, anti-bacterial fabric, which it has sent over to labs in China for testing.

-Sonovia co-founder Shay Herscovich tells NoCamels that the samples the company sent on Thursday to locations like the Chinese Academy of Sciences in Beijing and a medical lab in Chengdu, had officially arrived at their destinations.
+Sonovia co-founder Shay Herscovich tells NoCamels that the samples the company sent on Thursday to locations like the Chinese Academy of Sciences in Shanghai and a medical lab in Chengdu, had officially arrived at their destinations.

 “We have identified the methodology to determine the fabric’s ability to eliminate viruses and bacteria.
 We sent a number of fabrics to China and it would require a few days to colonize the coronavirus on the fabric and evaluate if our technology can destroy it,” he explains.